 The game.
 The cosmic game is extraordinarily hard to win.
 Winning the game takes an uncountable number of lifetimes.
 If it were easy to win it wouldn't be worth playing.
 I win the game by paying attention; that enables me to make progress with love.
 Seeing everything that exists, including all of human misery, as a game god is playing with herself is incredibly liberating.
 It's a huge relief.
 Grasping that truth is like dunking my head in an ice cold mountain stream.
 Understanding life as a game helps me come to terms with the world's outrageous inequities.
 It puts everything in a different light.
-As players, no one is greater or lesser than anyone else because we're all god at play, playing different roles.
-If I don't like the role I'm in I have to change my situation.
+No player is greater or lesser than any other; we're all god playing different roles.
+If I don't like the role I find myself in I have to change my own situation.
 No one else can.
-No one can help me on that level.
-What Leela has tried to show me a thousand times in a thousand different ways is this is all a machine set on infinite replay.
-When I die it'll all happen again exactly like it did before unless I make a real change in myself, thereby becoming a slightly different player with a different role.
+Leela has shown me the world is a machine set on infinite replay.
+When I die it will all happen again exactly like it's happening right now unless I make a real change in myself.
+That makes me a different player with a different role.
 Moving from a life of miserable self indulgence to a life of deep meaningful satisfaction will take a vast number of lifetimes.
-Making that kind of change is the hardest work there is, the work of enlightenment, of making progress with love.
-I can't do that kind of work for anyone else.
-People have to do it for themselves.
-Any attempt to change things for others, to help out, is misguided effort.
-It's just part of the endlessly replaying game.
-It's futile.
-Everything has already happened this way billions of times, an unlimited number.
-Attempts to help others never help.
-The one thing I can do that steps outside the mechanistic eternal replay is to make progress with love, to become a little more enlightened.
+Making that kind of change is the work of making progress with love.
+No one can do that kind of work for anyone else.
+Any attempt to change things for others is just part of the endlessly replaying game.
+Everything has already happened this way an uncountable number of times.
+The only thing I can do to step outside this eternal replay is to make progress with love, to become a little more enlightened.
 If I or anyone is in a dead end situation, there's only one way out: do whatever it takes to make sure it doesn't happen again next time.
 I can only do that via the unforgivingly hard work of making progress with love.
-I can't make progress for anyone else, only me.
 It could take eons.
 It probably will.
 But time is unlimited, and what else do I have to do?

 The illusion of separation.
 The key to making progress with love is a secret hidden in plain sight: I can get guidance from my body.
 Whatever guidance I need I can get via muscle testing and body sensing.
 My body has all the answers.
 My body is already enlightened.
 My body has the answers because my body is Leela.
 Everything in the world is Leela.
 The only things that aren't Leela are imaginary things I make up in my mind.
 One of the things I make up is the illusion that I'm separate from everything else.
 Seeing myself as separate is a necessary stage I have to go through to develop consciousness, the fundamental tool for being human.
 But that's just the very first step in being human.
 All the other steps beyond that are the spiritual quest.
 That's why life feels meaningless without the spiritual quest.
 The meaning of life is found in becoming a better human being.

 Leela is a metaphor.
-I know Leela is a metaphor, a literary device I employ because my thinking self can't handle the truth.
-The fundamental truth is nonduality: there's no such thing as separation because we are all in fact one.
+I know Leela is a metaphor, a story I have to tell myself because my thinking self can't handle the truth.
+The fundamental truth is nondualism: there's no such thing as separation because we are all in fact one.
 But I can't see that because my seeing, my grasping of the world is limited by my thinking.
-In my conceptual world, the world where science truly is the best authority, I can see all the separate things but I can't see the unity because of the inherent limitations of thinking.
+In my conceptual world, the world where science truly is the best authority, I see all the separate things but I can't see the unity because of the inherent limitations of thinking.
 Language and thinking are the tools we've used to create human culture in all its glory and misery.
 We need those tools to find out about the spiritual quest, to find our way to the threshold.
 But they can't help us make progress with love.
 On that level, thinking itself is a barrier.
 The story of Leela is a way of grasping my personal discovery that the world is loving on some profoundly incomprehensible level.
 Not as a loving deity who guarantees my salvation if I toe some basic lines of faith or conduct.
 That is clearly a crock of shit.
 But loving as a challenge: Leela's challenge is that I can make this all work for me if I surrender to the needs and wisdom I find in my own body, starting with the obvious things we all know we should do to be healthier.
 And then work as hard as hell, harder than I've ever worked on anything, following my longing.

 Thinking is unreliable when it comes to making progress with love.
 That's because getting quiet inside is the all-important key to making real progress.
 Yes, I made progress before that moment, but it was glacially slow haphazard progress.
 Finding quiet inside, a breath of freedom from my endless mental chatter made real progress begin to be possible.
-Thinking is an absolute requirement for being human and it's also a slough of self deception that most people never get out of, as far as I can see.
+Thinking is both an absolute requirement for being human and a slough of self deception most people never escape, as far as I can see.
 It's our double edged sword.
 I have to get over myself before I can make serious progress.
 I have to question everything I have ever thought.
 If I blindly trust my own opinions and values, my well thought out and irreproachable liberal world view, I'm a goner as far as any progress with love is concerned.
 Luckily I have a genuinely irreproachable source of guidance and truth: my body.
 I can ask my body what's good for me, what's the right thing to do to make progress.
-If I listen intently, doing my very best to bat away all my preconceptions about good and evil, about what's right and what's wrong, about justice and other mental projections, my body will answer truthfully.
-No matter where I am in my spiritual quest, the first step in making more progress is always to ignore everything I think I know and open myself to new truth.
-That includes things that were helpful for making progress this far.
-My understanding of how things really are continues to evolve as I do, into something richer, deeper, and so much stranger than anything I ever thought was true before.
-If it fits my preconceptions I can rest assured it's wrong.
+If I listen intently, doing my very best to ignore all my preconceptions about good and evil, about what's right and what's wrong, about justice and other mental projections, my body will answer truthfully.
+No matter where I am in my spiritual quest, the very first step in making more progress is to set aside everything I think I know and open myself to new truth.
+That includes things that were helpful in making progress this far.
+My understanding of how things really are continues to evolve as I do.
+The world is far richer, deeper, and so much stranger than I thought it was before.
 Heaven is not what anyone thinks it is.

 Remedial work.
-Before I began getting guidance from Leela in 2006 I tried to guide my own spiritual quest, using bogus guidance from teachers like TH and the I Ching.
+Before I began getting guidance directly from Leela in 2006 I tried to guide my own spiritual quest mentally, using bogus guidance from teachers like TH and the I Ching.
 Needless to say, I made a complete hash of it.
 Human teachers and books are lousy sources.
 They offer little or no help for making progress.
 The only thing worse is thinking.
 My feeble attempts to mastermind my own spiritual growth were laughably inept.
 There is no mastery in the mind.
-Thinking is a trap I have to escape from before I can relearn to use it well under Leela's firm control.
+Thinking was a trap I had to escape from before I could learn to use it well under Leela's firm control.
 From 2006 to 2020 my work with Leela was all remedial: curing the damage done by my bad habits and choices.
 I had to lose weight, get a divorce, start a new life full of dancing, fall in love a few times, and finally the big ones: stop drinking then root out the addictive mindset so deeply rooted in me.
 I came in with an addictive mindset.
 I had done all that by the end of 2019, then the pandemic hit.
-I had one more remedial step to take: to root out the household mindset that got drummed into me in Boulder and find a real home where I could live alone.
-That one went so deep I had to become momentarily homeless before I could find my way out of it.
+One more remedial step was needed: I had to root out the household mindset that got drummed into me in Boulder and find a real home where I could live alone.
+That one went so deep I had to become homeless before I could find my way out of it.